Pressio/pressio/docs/source/installation.rst

      - Optional
      - 1.10.0

-Obviously, the choice of which TPLs to enable is related to your application's dependency requirements.
-For example, if you have an application that relies on Trilinos data structures and want to use ``pressio``\ , then it makes sense to enable the Trilinos dependency.
-On the contrary, if you have an application that relies only on Eigen data structures, then it makes sense to only leave only Eigen on and disable the rest.

-Also, we note that some of the cmake variables listed above are connected and cannot be turned on individualy.
-For example, if we enable Trilinos then ``pressio`` automatically enables also Kokkos, BLAS, LAPACK and MPI.
-The reason for this choice is that in a production scenario---which is what pressio mainly targets---it is reasonable to expect a user to have Trilinos built with BLAS, LAPACK, MPI and Kokkos support.
+Eigen is the only required dependency because it is the default choice for instantiating the ROM data structures and solving the (dense) ROM problem.

+..
    There might be other constraints on the variables one can set.
    The reason for this is twofold: (a) to simplify what the user needs to provide; and (b) we belive some of these constraints are necessary, like the Trilinos example above or always requiring BLAS and LAPACK to be simulateneously on.
 :raw-html-m2r:`<!-- Note that, since `pressio` is header-only, any TPL you want to enable -->` :raw-html-m2r:`<!-- is not really needed when installing `pressio`, but it is needed when -->` :raw-html-m2r:`<!-- you build any code that *uses* pressio. -->`